klahnakoski/mo-auth/README.md

 ## Usage

-This library expects the client to acquire its own Access Token before accessing the protected endpoints.
+This library expects the Javascript client to acquire its own Access Token before accessing the protected endpoints.
 Please see [the PKCE authorization flow for SPA](https://auth0.com/docs/flows/guides/auth-code-pkce/call-api-auth-code-pkce) for more details.
 You may also inspect [the example SPA ](https://github.com/klahnakoski/auth0-spa) that works specifically with this library.

 Once the client has an Access Token, it can be sent to the login endpoint.